 Pianist Pieter Bogaert and Elisa have found each other in their shared love of song.
 They performed together at Carré in Amsterdam, in Vienna and at the International Song Festival Zeist, among other venues.
 With a program of French and German songs, they gave many (living room) concerts in the Netherlands, including concerts in cooperation with Grote Zangers and International Vocal Competition.
 At the Young Artist Platform of International Song Festival Zeist they received the Wonderfeel Prize.

-She received a scholarship from the Miluška Duffková Foundation and is currently supported by the Stringendo Muziekfonds.
-She has taken master classes with Rosemary Joshua (Podium Klassiek), Dr. Rebekah Rota, Lenneke Ruiten, Margreet Honig, Roberta Alexander, Alexander Oliver, Miranda van Kralingen and Ira Siff, among others.
+She received a scholarship from the Miluška Duffková Foundation and is currently supported by the Stringendo Music Fund.
+She has taken masterclasses with Rosemary Joshua (Podium Klassiek), Peter Sellars, Rebekah Rota, Lenneke Ruiten, Margreet Honig, Roberta Alexander, Alexander Oliver, Miranda van Kralingen, and Ira Siff, among others.